neondatabase/website/content/docs/guides/vercel.md

     1. Select the Vercel project to add the integration to.
     1. Select the Neon project, database, and role that Vercel will use to connect.
 The Neon Free Tier supports a single project per user.
 If desired, you can also create a new database and role for the integration.

         The database that you select becomes your production database.
-This database must reside on the root branch of your Neon project.
-The root branch is preselected.
+This database must reside on the primary branch of your Neon project.
+The primary branch is preselected.

         You are given the option to create a branch for your Vercel development environment.
 When this option is selected (the default), the integration creates a branch named **vercel-dev** and sets Vercel environment variables for it.